 If you’re like me and about the same age, you’ll sigh at this.
 But in truth, our maturing skin is no reason to get down.
 On the contrary, it’s an invitation to evaluate how we care for it.
 As Holey says, it requires a more thoughtful, efficacious regimen to build a healthy system.
 Hence, way more than a quick ‘best anti-aging skin care products for forties’ google search.

 Now in my forties, I realize I want to take care of my skin the right way—which means understanding why it’s changing and what it needs.
 That’s why I reached out to Holey, who is known coast-to-coast as the best for teaching both how the skin works and what makes it thrive.
-Rather than finding a quick fix (which doesn’t exist!), I dove deep into learning what happens to skin post-40 and the best nutrients to keep it supple, healthy, and glowing.
+Rather than finding a quick fix (which doesn’t exist!), I dived deep into learning what happens to skin post-40 and the best nutrients to keep it supple, healthy, and glowing.

 Forties Skin: What Happens